What matters operationally

 Practical route-planning examples

-Example 1: City-centre flat with a timed loading bay: align arrival with the bay window, stage boxes by the entrance beforehand, and assign a spotter to speed the kerb-to-door shuttle.
+Example 1: City-centre flat with a timed loading bay.
+Align arrival with the bay window, stage boxes by the entrance beforehand, and assign someone to keep the kerbside plan moving.

-Example 2: Terrace on a permit street: secure visitor permits, arrive between school-run peaks, and park at the nearest legal break in the permit zone to keep the carry short.
+Example 2: Terrace on a permit street.
+Secure visitor permits, arrive between school-run peaks, and park at the nearest legal break in the zone to keep the carry short.

-Example 3: Managed building with lift booking: choose a predictable approach route, add buffer time, and call ahead on approach so security releases the lift exactly as the van arrives.
+Example 3: Managed building with lift booking.
+Choose a predictable approach route, add buffer time, and call ahead on approach so the building is ready when the van arrives.

-Example 5: Event-day near the centre: avoid closure perimeters, route via signed diversions, and switch to a secondary drop-off street if the primary bay is occupied to keep the schedule moving.
+Example 5: Event-day near the centre.
+Avoid closure perimeters, route via signed diversions, and keep a secondary drop-off street ready if the primary bay is occupied.

 Practical route-planning checklist